Walls and asymptotics for Bridgeland stability conditions on 3-folds: The differential geometry of surface walls

-\begin{lemma} If a numerical $\lambda$-wall $\Upsilon_{u,v,s}$ intersects $\Gamma^-_{v,s}$ twice, then $\Upsilon_{u,v,s}$ must intersect $\Theta_v$ and $\Xi_{u,v}$ intersects $\Gamma^-_{v,s}$ inbetween the intersection points. \end{lemma} \begin{proof} Note that Lemma \ref{twice} shows that if the wall is a connected component then it must intersect $\Xi_{u.v}$.
-Since $\Delta_{31}=0$ are vertical lines there must be minima above or below the maxima (the green dots on $\Gamma^-_{v,1/3}$ in Figure \ref{bubble}).
-Since the wall cannot cross $\Gamma^-_{v,s}$ for a third time because it would have to double back on itself and there can only be at most two solutions of $\Delta_{32}=0$ along any vertical line, it must cross $\Xi_{u,v}$ a third time at a point which is not a minimum which must therefore be on $\Theta_v$.
-Note that an alternative picture to Figure \ref{bubble} has the wall cross $\alpha=0$ twice to the left of $\Gamma^-_{v,s}$.
-In that case it only crosses $\Xi_{u,v}$ once and then $\Xi_{u,v}$ does not intersect $\Gamma^-_{u,v}$ between the two intersection points.
+\begin{proof} Note that Lemma~\ref{twice} shows that if the wall is a connected component, then it must intersect $\Xi_{u,v}$.
+Since the solutions of $\Delta_{31}=0$ are vertical lines, there must be minima above or below the maxima (the green dots on $\Gamma^-_{v,1/3}$ in Figure~\ref{bubble}).
+Since the wall cannot cross $\Gamma^-_{v,s}$ for a third time because it would have to double back on itself and there can only be at most two solutions of $\Delta_{32}=0$ along any vertical line, it must cross $\Xi_{u,v}$ a third time at a point which is not a minimum, which must therefore be on $\Theta_v$.
+Note that an alternative picture to Figure~\ref{bubble} has the wall cross $\alpha=0$ twice to the left of $\Gamma^-_{v,s}$.
+In that case, it only crosses $\Xi_{u,v}$ once, and then $\Xi_{u,v}$ does not intersect $\Gamma^-_{u,v}$ between the two intersection points.